 If you’re comparing security camera PoE systems to WiFi or analog, here’s what matters:

-- PoE cameras: Hardwired.
-Immune to WiFi drops, interference, or hacking attempts targeting wireless networks.
+PoE cameras: Hardwired.
+Highly resistant to WiFi drops, interference, or hacking attempts targeting wireless networks.

 2. Power and Maintenance